secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 - [ ] TODO is JSON a appropriate format?
 - [ ] TODO How is COSE more approriate/in parts of JSON? or is a mapping (=> parsing needed) better between COSE<->JSON?

+# Cryptography Algorithm Standards Recommendation

+- [ ] TODO should there be a template for cryptogrpahy algorithm standards (in addition to COSE) for the Secure Crypto Config or is it enough that the Secure Crypto Config Consensus Finding defines the secure parameters for all cryptography algorithms?

+# Implementation Specification

+- [ ] TODO describe requirements for cryptography API implementors and designers
+- [ ] TODO decide how the configuration should be made available to programmers
+  - [ ] e.g. should there be constants like "SCC_TOP_SECRET_LATEST" and "SCC_TOP_SECRET_LATEST".
+  - [ ] And like "SCC_TOP_SECRET_LATEST.AES" which points always to the latest Secure Crypto Config definition for AES parameters.
+- [ ] TODO how should cryptography implementations, that implement/support SCC, generate the parameters?
+  - [ ] What kind of parameters can be chosen based on the Secure Crypto Config? => E.g. Should be all except the plaintext and the key for encryption algorithms.
+Also many parameters can be generated based on cryptographically secure random numbers.
+  - [ ]

 # Security Considerations